-The Unix manual is divided into chapters; for our purposes the most important ones are Chapter 1 (user commands to be issued at the command line), Chapter 2 (system calls), and Chapter 3 (library functions).
+The Unix manual is divided into sections; for our purposes the most important ones are Section 1 (user commands to be issued at the command line), Section 2 (system calls), and Section 3 (library functions).
 If you want to read about open, which is a system call, you can type "man open."
-However, sometimes that will give you an answer from the wrong chapter; in that case you can type "man 2 open" or "man -s 2 open" to explicitly say you want the page from Chapter 2.
+However, sometimes that will give you an answer from the wrong section; in that case you can type "man 2 open" or "man -s 2 open" to explicitly say you want the page from Section 2.

-By tradition, manual pages are referenced with the chapter number in parentheses, so when we speak of strcmp (3) you should type "man 3 strcmp" to learn about that function.
+By tradition, manual pages are referenced with the section number in parentheses, so when we speak of strcmp (3) you should type "man 3 strcmp" to learn about that function.

-We strongly recommend that before you begin this lab, you at least briefly familiarize yourself with the following manual pages: accept (2), open (2), fopen (3), read (2), write (2), malloc(3), strchr(3), strcmp(3), strerror(3), strlen(3), strncmp(3), strncpy(3), strpbrk(3), and strstr(3).
+We strongly recommend that before you begin this lab, you at least briefly familiarize yourself with the following manual pages: accept(2), open(2), fopen(3), read(2), write(2), malloc(3), strchr(3), strcmp(3), strrcmp(3), strrcmp(3), strrcmp(3), strrcmp(3), strrcmp(3), strrcmp(3), strrcmp(3).